rhysjj111/haulage_assist/README.md

 - Update the CSS
 - Include javascript to provide the user with more feedback
 - Expand the functionality and scope of the data input by user.
+- I'd liked to have checked all the python, html, css and Javascript code in validators.

 ### Deployment